How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 What Cash Buyers Pay by NC Metro Area

-Location doesn't just affect your home's value — it affects the percentage of value you'll receive in a cash offer.
-The reason is simple: metros with more active investors create more competition, and competition drives offers higher.
+Location does not just affect your house's value.
+It affects the percentage of value you will receive in a cash offer.
+The reason is simple: metros with more active cash buyers and stronger demand tend to support higher offers as a share of value.

-Metro Area Median Home Price Single Buyer Offer (60%) Marketplace Offer (80%) Gap
+Metro Area Median House Price Lowball Offer (60%) Data-Based Offer (80%) Gap

 Charlotte $395,000 $237,000 $316,000 $79,000